AOBTenn/Network-Traffic-Within-Microsoft-Azure/README.md

 ![image](https://github.com/user-attachments/assets/a6ed1544-74af-4e77-96f3-88161dc76116)

 <h2>Description</h2>
-In this lab project we will create two virtual machines within Microsoft Azure, a network between both Vms, and monitor network traffic with software called Wireshark.
+In this lab project we will create two virtual machines (Vm) within Microsoft Azure, a network between both Vms, and monitor network traffic with software called Wireshark.

 <h2>Environments and Utilities Used</h2>